Your Contentsquare platform experience is empowered by our AI innovation. Practical insights, not hype.

 And what you should be aiming for with that experience is to remove friction (such as, but not limited to, slow loading pages) and increase engagement (and user activity) throughout.

-For the full details on what’s causing friction in eCommerce experiences—and about the value of promoting user activity, you should check out the report.
+For the full details on what’s causing friction in eCommerce experiences—and about the value of promoting user activity, check out our report.

-Only by having (properly segmented) insight into how customers are behaving on every page on your website—and why they’re behaving as they are—can you ensure that your experience is truly optimized for conversion from end to end.
+Only by having (properly segmented) insight into how customers are behaving on every page on your website—and why they’re behaving that way—can you ensure that your experience is truly optimized for conversion from end to end.

 And only an AI-powered Digital Experience Analytics (DXA) solution like Contentsquare’s Digital Experience Analytics Cloud will give you that insight.